Ace-c/hyprenv/README.md

 ## Manually install these themes for applications

 > [!TIP]
-> If you want to add/remove themes, then you need to make changes to the script file `switch1 to switch5` located in **~/.config/hypr/scripts/**.
+> If you want to add/remove themes, then you need to make changes in the script file `switch1 to switch5` located in **~/.config/hypr/scripts/**.

 ### Neovim :
 Install neovim distribution [NvChad](https://nvchad.com/docs/quickstart/install)